 Reduced costs: With a cloud environment, you only pay for the resources that you use.
 Your secure cloud provider will be responsible for IT asset maintenance and upgrades, which would be different if you were managing an on-prem server.
 Cloud migration is a solid plan for reducing capital and operating expenses in a small business.

 Limitless storage: Cloud migration enables the expansion of your data storage capacity in line with your business needs.
-Cloud providers often offer storage as a service, or as part of the whole cloud services package.
+Cloud providers often offer storage as a service, or as part of the whole cloud migration services package.

 Flexibility: On the cloud, you can test and deploy your apps with ease.
 The hosting is more reliable than what you get with a regular data center, and since you only pay for what you use, it’s far more flexible too.